otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 Console.WriteLine(myObj.myValue);
 ```

-* Destructors: These methods are used to clean up resources when an instance of a class is no longer needed.
-It is not recommended to use it, and is not used often in C#.
+4. Destructors: These methods are used to clean up resources when an instance of a class is no longer needed.
+It is not recommended in **C#**.

 ```cs
 class MyClass {